Sometimes it feels like your lead generation efforts amount to throwing money out the window.

 To get the most out of your named account marketing efforts, focus on these ideas:

 Remember your customers are people – not leads.
 Although targeting activities may be data-driven, you’re still dealing with 3D, real human beings who, for the most part, are trying to do their best every day to fulfill their responsibilities.
-Establishing connections with customers – beyond the products and services you are selling – can start with simple actions like asking about their challenges or gathering reactions to issues affecting their business.
+Listening to and establishing connections with customers – beyond the products and services you are selling – can start with simple actions like asking about their challenges or gathering reactions to issues affecting their business.
 Just as the chef chats with his customers prior to serving them food, your marketing efforts should include conversation, not a one-way monologue.

 Be there for your customers when they need your help.
 The earlier conversation helps build trust and provides you with insight into current needs.
 With that context, you can develop and deliver content to make life a little easier for your customers, adapting information to reflect specific roles.
 As needs change, so can your content.
 Timely, relevant information deepens the relationship with the customer and enhances your team’s credibility and value.